ncnthien/pattern/bridge/note.md

   - You create platform-independent classes and apps.
   - The client code works with high-level abstractions.
 It isn't exposed to the platform details.
   - *Open/Closed Principle*.
 You can introduce new abstractions and implementations independently of each other.
-  - *Single Responsibility Principle.
+  - *Single Responsibility Principle*.
 You can focus on high-level logic in the abstraction and on platform details in the implementation.
 - Cons:
   - You might make the code more complicated by applying the pattern to a highly cohesive class.